nikolayg/nikgrozev-website/_posts/blog/2018-10-12-python-api-with-flask-and-flask-restplus.md

 and database access and will focus on the basics.
 As an example, we'll build a simple REST-ful API.
 You can find the full code [here](https://github.com/nikolayg/sample-python-api).

+The following has been tested on Ubuntu and OS X.

 <div id='pyenv'/>
 # Pyenv